fau-masters-collected-works-cgarbin/chexpert_explorer/README.md

 # CheXpert preprocessing and visualization

-A preprocessor and visualizer for [CheXPert](https://stanfordmlgroup.github.io/competitions/chexpert/).
+A preprocessor and explorer for [CheXPert](https://stanfordmlgroup.github.io/competitions/chexpert/).

 - Preprocessing: creates a single .csv suitable to explore the dataset with spreadsheet applications (Excel, Google Sheets, etc.).
-- Visualizer: explores the images in the dataset.
+- Explorer: filters and explores the composition of the dataset.

 ## Preparing to use the tools